upbound/platform-ref-aws/README.md

 1. **Join** your [Upbound Cloud](https://cloud.upbound.io/register)
    `Organization`
-1. Verify access to your team `Workspaces`
+1. Verify access to your team `Control Planes` and Registries

 #### Provision a PostgreSQLInstance in your team Workspace GUI console

-1. Browse the available self-service APIs (XRDs) in your team `Workspace`
+1. Browse the available self-service APIs (XRDs) Control Plane
 1. Provision a `PostgreSQLInstance` using the custom generated GUI for your Platform `Configuration`
 1. View status / details in your `Workspace` GUI console

-#### Connect kubectl to your team Workspace
+#### Connect kubectl to your team Control Plane

-1. Connect `kubectl` to a `Workspace` from the self-service GUI console in a `Workspace`
+1. Connect `kubectl` to a `Control Plane` from the self-service GUI console in a `Workspace`

 #### Provision a PostgreSQLInstance using kubectl